Fonsecanichs/HBM-Literature/docs/10-Data-Analysis.md

 - Joodaki, 2019[@Joodaki2019]: Comparison of injuries of belted occupants among different BMI categories in frontal crashes

+- Jermakian, 2019[@Jermakian2019]: Factors contributing to serious and fatal injuries in belted rear seat occupants in frontal crashes
+> Rear seat occupants sustained serious and fatal injuries due to belt loading in crashes in which front seat occupants survived, suggesting a discrepancy in restraint performance between the front and rear rows.
+Restraint strategies that reduce loading to the chest should be considered, but there may be potential tradeoffs with increased head excursion, particularly in the absence of rear seat airbags.
+Any new restraint designs should consider the unique needs of the rear seat environment.

 ## Vulnerable Road Users

 - Weaver, 2019[@Weaver2019]: Sarcopenia and osteosarcopenia in seriously injured motor vehicle crash occupants